ergo-services/ergo/docs/basics/logging.md

 One detail matters: when a logger process terminates, it's automatically removed from the logging system.
 No need to call `LoggerDeletePID` explicitly.

+Two more that surprise people.
+Registering a process as a logger **silences that process's own logging**: `LoggerAddPID` saves its current level and sets it to `gen.LogLevelDisabled`, so a logger actor that also calls `Log().Error(...)` for its own diagnostics writes nothing.
+This prevents a logger from logging its way into a loop; `LoggerDeletePID` restores the saved level.
+And registering the same PID twice returns `gen.ErrNotAllowed` rather than replacing the first registration.

 ## Using Multiple Loggers

 The fan-out architecture supports multiple loggers operating simultaneously with different purposes.